Sonaza/SifasTeamBuild/readme.md

-# :sparkles: Sifas Team Build :sparkles:
+# :sparkles: SIFAS Team Build :sparkles:

 Thingy doodad that can calculate card stats or something in SIFAS.